Skip to main content

 #

 Architecture: IDE with parallel Cascade agent sessions (Wave 13: five simultaneous agents via Git worktrees).
-Acquired by Cognition AI (December 2025, ~$250M).
+Acquired by Cognition AI (December 2025, ~$250M) and officially rebranded to Devin Desktop in June 2026.

-The identity crisis: Cognition bought Windsurf to integrate it with Devin’s autonomous capabilities.
-The roadmap is a Devin-powered IDE that hands tasks to a fully autonomous session without leaving the interface.
-Until that ships (H2 2026), Windsurf is an excellent parallel-agent IDE with the same architectural ceiling every IDE has: every agent requires a live application.
+The identity evolution: The Devin Desktop rebrand accelerates the product roadmap narrative — a Devin-powered IDE that hands tasks to a fully autonomous cloud session without leaving the interface.
+Until that integration ships (H2 2026), Devin Desktop is an excellent parallel-agent IDE with the same architectural ceiling every IDE has: every agent requires a live application.

-Arena Mode: Two agents, hidden model identities, vote-driven output — a genuinely clever approach for developers who want to evaluate models on real work rather than synthetic benchmarks.
+Arena Mode: Two agents, hidden model identities, vote-driven output — still a differentiator for teams that want to evaluate models on real work rather than synthetic benchmarks.

 Grok Build — xAI’s Terminal-Native Agent